ARCHIE BROWNING SPORTS CENTRE - ESQUIMALT

 The Cougars joined the VIJHL in 1998, winning the league Championship (the Brent Patterson Memorial Trophy) seven times and the BC Provincial Junior B Championship (The Cyclone Taylor Cup) in 2007.

-Archie Browning Sports Centre was the home of two British Columbia Hockey League (BCHL/BCJHL) teams – Esquimalt Buccaneers (1982-83) and the Victoria Salsa (now Grizzlies) from 1997-2000 and again for the 2002/03 season.
+Archie Browning Sports Centre was the home for two British Columbia Hockey League (BCHL/BCJHL) teams – Esquimalt Buccaneers (1982-83) and the Victoria Salsa (now Grizzlies) from 1997-2000 and again for the 2002/03 season.

 The BCJHL came to Esquimalt in 1982 with the arrival of the Buccaneers.
-The team was gone in less than a year with the franchise moving in early 1983 before the end of their first season.
+In less than a year, the team was gone before their first season was even completed.

-Owner Reg Midgley transferred the Nanaimo Clippers franchise to Esquimalt to begin the 1982-83 season.
+In the summer of 1982, owner Reg Midgley transferred the Nanaimo Clippers franchise to Esquimalt for the 1982-83 season.
 He moved the team to avoid competing with the newly established Nanaimo Islanders of the Western Hockey League.
-They were renamed the Esquimalt Buccaneers and hired former Victoria Cougars and NHL player Wayne Bianchin as their head coach.
+They were renamed the Esquimalt Buccaneers and hired former Victoria Cougars and NHL player Wayne Bianchin as head coach.
 Midgley said the team needed 700-800 fans per game at Esquimalt Sports Centre to break even, but in the end, only averaged around 350.
-In February 1983, with a few games left in the regular season, the franchise moved back to Nanaimo and finished the year at the Civic Arena.
+In February 1983, with a few games left in the regular season, the franchise made the permanent move back to Nanaimo.
+The club abandoned the Buccaneers' name and once again became the Nanaimo Clippers.
+(Read more about the history of the Esquimalt Buccaneers)

 Archie Browning Sports Centre was the home of the Victoria Salsa (BCHL) on two separate occasions.
 The Salsa moved to Esquimalt in 1997 when their original home at Victoria Memorial Arena was to be demolished and replaced with a new multiplex arena.
-After two seasons in Esquimalt, the Salsa returned to Memorial Arena after the new multiplex deal fell apart.
+After two seasons in Esquimalt, the Salsa returned to Memorial Arena after the multiplex deal fell through.
 When a 2002 referendum passed to build Save-on-Foods Memorial Centre, the Salsa returned to Archie Browning for 2002/03.
 The next season, the Salsa started the year at Juan de Fuca Arena before moving into their permanent home at the Q Centre in February 2004.